VySentra/.github/profile/README.md

 - **Deployment**: Vercel (frontend), Render/AWS (backend)

 ## 📈 Vision
-To become the preventive mental health infrastructure for educational institutions globally, making emotional wellness support as accessible and immediate as checking your phon
+To become the preventive mental health infrastructure for educational institutions globally, making emotional wellness support as accessible and immediate as checking your phone

 ---